BLTC-520/BLTC-520/README.md

 # Hi there! 👋

-I'm a final-semester student at UTAR, passionate about Web3 technologies, smart contracts, and integrating these with modern frontend frameworks.
-Currently, I'm learning GMXv2, a DeFi protocol and starting to know how swap, limit orders, those perp dex jargons :)) haha~
+I’m a final-semester student at UTAR, passionate about Web3 technologies, smart contracts, and bridging blockchain with modern frontend frameworks.
+Currently, I’m diving deep into **GMXv2** and exploring the mechanics of **perpetual DEXs** — swaps, limit orders, and everything in between. 🚀

 ---